top of page

 Around us, everything is alive with motion and meaning.
 The sky opens with light breaking through clouds, a reflection of hope that does not ignore what has been endured.
 The trees shift in color, holding both change and continuity.

 Small details carry their own language.
-Golden butterflies move gently through the space, symbols of transformation.
+Butterflies move gently through the space, symbols of transformation.
 A hummingbird and a bee hover in rhythm, speaking to energy, intention, and the quiet work of building something lasting.
-Three geckos rest along the fence behind us, a boundary that separates where we stand from what lies beyond.
+Two geckos rest along the fence behind us, a boundary that separates where we stand from what lies beyond.

 This piece is about more than a moment.